 Quantum Foods Zambia’s major egg operation is located near Chingola in the Copperbelt and operates under the Mega Eggs brand.
 At this location, eggs are produced for external sales and feed is produced for consumption on the farm and for sale to external customers.

 The distribution capacity of the Zambia business is enhanced by a number of small retail shops branded as Mega that sell eggs, day- old chicks and feed.

 The business operates three facilities located near Kampala, and a commercial rearing and layer-egg farm in the Masindi area, north-west of Kampala.

 The Kampala sites comprise parent breeding facilities and a hatchery.
-The Kampala site produced 1.4 million Lohmann day-old pullets (2017: 1.1 million) and 1.6 million Cobb500 (2017: 1.3 million) day-old chicks during the reporting period.
-The Lohmann dayold chicks are either transferred to the Masindi layer rearing farm or sold to external customers.
+The Lohmann day-old chicks produced at the Kampala hatchery are either transferred to the Masindi layer rearing farm or sold to external customers.

 The Masindi farm includes a feed mill, layer rearing and egg laying facilities.